ab9st8/pancake/readme.md

 |**Python v3.9.6**|34.6 ms ± 1.6 ms|34.5 ms ±   1.3 ms|
 |**result**|Pancake **17.3× faster**|Pancake **17.9× faster**|

-Don't think that this means that Pancake is "faster" than Python in any way.
-Time will tell whether Pancake is even competent enough to make it into further development stages, listed below.

 Code used for the benchmarks (these specifically) is located in the "benchmarks" directory.

 ## Future